observablehq/runtime/README.md

 <a href="#notebook_cell" name="notebook_cell">#</a> <i>notebook</i>.<b>cell</b>(<i>node</i>)

 Declare a new, blank [cell](#cells) within the notebook’s main module.
 The cell may optionally be instantiated with a DOM *node*, which it will render its value into.
+The *node* can be a reference, or a [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) string.

 Only cells with attached nodes will be eagerly evaluated by the runtime.
 Other cells won’t be evaluated until they become an input to a cell with a node.

 ### Cells